Project Management Best Practices

 • Risk Management

-Often times, data accessibility and privacy is overlooked in the early planning stages of projects, however it is a crucial piece and legal requirement to ensure the success and applicability of projects on campus.
+Often times, data accessibility, privacy and cybersecurity are overlooked in the early planning stages of projects, however it is a crucial piece and legal requirement to ensure the success and applicability of projects on campus.

 Accessibility: Information and technology must be accessible to individuals with disabilities and project teams should keep accessibility requirements in mind during their planning and development.
 To learn more about accessibility requirements at the University of Illinois, please refer to below resources: